Microsoft/IntuneDocs.fr-fr/template.md

 ### <a name="note"></a>Remarque

 > [!NOTE]
-> Il s’agit d’une REMARQUE
+> Voici une REMARQUE

 ### <a name="warning"></a>Avertissement

 > [!WARNING]
-> Il s’agit d’un AVERTISSEMENT
+> Voici un AVERTISSEMENT

 ### <a name="tip"></a>Conseil